ojustino/stpsf/docs/roman.rst

 Though the pointing `jitter requirement for the Roman observatory <https://github.com/RomanSpaceTelescope/roman-technical-information/tree/main/data/Observatory/MissionandObservatoryTechnicalOverview#telescope-parameters>`_ is 0.008 arcsec per axis, STPSF's WFI model uses a lower value of 0.006 arcsec per axis at GSFC's recommendation.
-More significantly, the WFI model also incorporates charge diffusion as additional Gaussian jitter with sigma 0.033 arcsec per axis.
+More significantly, the WFI model also incorporates charge diffusion as an additional Gaussian convolution kernel with sigma 0.033 arcsec per axis.

 .. note::